Governance foundation

 The Strategic Framework connects IGSO's formal standards to the real-world infrastructure that enforces them.
 It explains how governance, technology, and market mechanisms work together to create internationally legible agricultural trust.

-Good Growers Charter and stewardship principles define the cultural and institutional basis for trusted agriculture.
+The Good Growers Charter and stewardship principles define the cultural, behavioral, and institutional foundations of trusted agriculture.

 Governance